-Here, you need to create an application that can help a layman create his own data visualizations with simple inputs.
-There should be click-and-drag features, along with the functionality to import the user’s own datasets.
-Working on this project will help you understand more about Python libraries such as Matplotlib.
+Here, you need to create an application that can help a layman create his data visualizations with simple inputs.
+There should be click-and-drag features, along with the functionality to import the user’s datasets.
+Working on this project will help you understand more about the Python Matplotlib library.

 36. Library Management System